comit-network/comit.network/blog/2020-10-12-ambrosia-alpha-release.md

 <img alt="Ambrosia" src={useBaseUrl('blog/assets/images/2020-10/ambrosia.png')} />

-This is why we spent the last few months working on [ambrosia](https://github.com/comit-network/ambrosia/), an UI for trading in the COMIT network.
+This is why we spent the last few months working on [ambrosia](https://github.com/comit-network/ambrosia/), an UI to trade in the COMIT network.
 Ambrosia allows you to trade BTC/DAI in a decentralised manner.
 No third party to trust, no central orderbook, no KYC.
 It uses [cnd](https://github.com/comit-network/comit-rs) as backend.